patelhumaira21/Android_Activity_Lifecycle/README.md

-# Android_Assignment1
+# Android_Activity Lifecycle
-Basic lifecylce of an activity in android.
+Basic lifecycle of an activity in android.